 PROPERTY, PLANT AND EQUIPMENT - is stated at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
-For internal use software, the Company's policy is to capitalize external direct costs of materials and services, directly related internal payroll and payroll-related costs, and interest costs.
 These costs are amortized using the straight-line method over the useful lives.

 VALUATION OF LONG-LIVED ASSETS - the Company periodically reviews the carrying value of long-lived assets and estimated depreciable or amortizable lives for continued appropriateness.
 This review is based upon projections of anticipated future cash flows and is performed whenever events or changes in circumstances indicate that asset carrying values may not be recoverable or that the estimated depreciable or amortizable lives may have changed.
-No impairments of long-lived assets or changes in depreciable or amortizable lives were incurred during fiscal year 2013.
+No impairments of long-lived assets or changes in depreciable or amortizable lives were incurred during fiscal year 2014, 2013 and 2012.